 Dinner was at le Cantine de l’arena in the city of Verona.
 We walked over and ordered 3 meters of various pizzas and beers.
 Yes, I said 3 meters and yes, I said beer.
 We ordered a Bavarian beer called Marzen, or March.
 Jordan informed me that this is beer made in March, the last practical month for brewing.
 It is stored and consumed when mature in summer, fall, and beyond.
 Was it strange to learn something about Bavaria, a country nearly 500 miles from Italy, and beer on a wine trip?
 Maybe, but I love learning about different cultures so I just rolled with it.
 We ended dinner with a shot of Fernet, an Italian amaro, made from a number of herbs and spices which vary according to the brand, but usually include myrrh, rhubarb, chamomile, cardamom, aloe, and saffron, with a base of grape distilled spirits, and colored with caramel coloring.
 Little did I know this was going to be a nightly trend.
 The amount of food we were about to consume this week definitely steered our attention toward a digestif before bed.

-After dinner Wednesday and I went to a charming little spot called Signorvino and shared a bottle of 2010 Amarone della Valpolicella Case Vecie.
-Once again, I am not sure if this chocolate covered raisin-like beauty of a wine was so divine because it was my final glass on my first day in Italy but non mi importa.
+After dinner, Wednesday and I went to a charming little spot called Signorvino and shared a bottle of 2010 Amarone Della Valpolicella Case Vecie.
+Once again, I am not sure if this chocolate-covered raisin-like beauty of wine was so divine because it was my final glass on my first day in Italy but non mi importa.
 Posso avere un altro bicchiere di vino?